User Guide

 This implies that the item object has a public method named getMessage() whose return value can be used to populate the control named 'Message'.
 The return value is formatted into text using Formats.objectToText().

-Forms that edit the database must have method=POST, while forms that perform searches or reports must have method=GET.
+Forms that edit the database must have method=POST, while forms that perform searches or implement reports must have method=GET.

 Configuring web.xml